ml-and-ds-papers-on-the-go/andre-ye.github.io/history/course-mechanics/week-7.md

 ### Example From WTF Moment to Analysis
 ```
-At the time the Lowell cotton mills were started the caste of the factory girlw as the lowest among the employments of women.
+At the time the Lowell cotton mills were started the caste of the factory girl was the lowest among the employments of women.
 In England and in France, particularly, great injustice had been done to her real character.
 She was represented as subjected to influences that must destroy her purity and self-respect.
 In the eyes of her overseer she was but a brute, a slave, to be beaten, pinched and and pusehd about.
 It was to overcome this prejudice that such high wages had been ofered to women that they might be induced to become mill-girls, in spite of the opprobrium that still clung to this degrading occupation.
 ```
-- WTF moments.
+- **WTF moments.**
   - The `lowest` occupation?
   - How does Robinson know what is happening in England and in France?
   - Conflicting high wages and shame.